 Anyway, he’s captured by the British.
 In order to save him from the hangman’s noose, Jenny-fair arranges with the booby-hating gay villain to be the fat governor’s mistress for a year.

 Sex scenes are described in titillating detail.
-No matter how obese, ugly, or nasty the rapist is, it’s somehow bawdy… titillating, even.
+No matter how obese, ugly, or nasty the rapist is, it’s somehow bawdy and thrilling.
 Jenny-fair is taken by man after man, and her body betrays her every time.